 Most Mackinac Island visitors arrive by boat because cars aren’t allowed (and, besides, there’s no bridge to get to Mackinac Island anyway).
 While many people board a commercial ferry to Mackinac Island from the mainland in either St. Ignace or Mackinaw City, some visitors take their own personal boat.

 The public marina in the Mackinac Island harbor has 80 boat slips

 A few of the slips are for seasonal use, but the vast majority are available for transient use by the day or overnight, with electricity and water available as well as pump-out service.
 The “Clean Marina-certified” harbor can accommodate boats up to 74 feet in length.
 Other amenities include restrooms and showers, picnic tables, grills and Wi-Fi.
-It’s located right across from Marquette Park at the foot of Fort Mackinac, and a short walk from shopping, restaurants and nightlife on Mackinac Island’s Main and Market streets.

-The public marina in Mackinac Island is open from mid-May through mid-October, with harbor reservations through the Michigan Department of Natural Resources strongly advised.
+The public marina at Mackinac Island is open from mid-May through mid-October, with harbor reservations through the Michigan Department of Natural Resources strongly advised.
 Boat slips can be especially scarce in the summer during times that coincide with annual sailboat races to Mackinac Island from Chicago and Port Huron.

 Private boat slips on Mackinac Island